 Mike Enslin (John Cusack) survives the hour within the room, but realizes the evil force within the room will just keep repeating the hour of hauntings until he “checks out” (kills himself).
 Mike decides to send the room down with him, so he sets it ablaze.
 Firefighters come and pull him out of the burning room and Mike is reunited with his estranged wife Lily (Mary McCormack).
-Mike finishes his book about the hauntings in 1408 and we find out the hotel is currently closed down (probably as a result of the fire).
+Mike finishes his book about the hauntings in 1408, and we find out the hotel is closed down (probably due to the fire).
 Mike finds his tape recorder in a box of items recovered from the room.
-He plays the tape and, much to his wife’s shock, hears a conversation he had in the room with his dead daughter.
+He plays the tape and, much to his wife’s shock hears a conversation he had in the room with his dead daughter.

 (note: Samuel L. Jackson’s role is essentially an extended cameo at the start.
 He does make an appearance in the hotel room, but it appears to be just a hallucination)

-Mike Enslin (John Cusack) is a skeptic that has made it his personal mission to debunk supposedly supernatural hot spots through various, seldom-read novels.
+Mike Enslin (John Cusack) is a skeptic that has made it his personal mission to debunk supposedly supernatural hot spots through various seldom-read novels.
 His motivation comes from remorse over his daughter’s death, Katie, and a resentment that if something divine did exist then it let her die.
-An anonymous sender mails him a card warning him not to visit the Dolphin Hotel and stay in Room 1408 which he accepts as a challenge.
-After much pleading with the hotel’s manager (Samuel L. Jackson) he gets to stay in the room which he is warned that there have been 56 deaths in and no one has survived more than an hour.
+An anonymous sender mails him a card warning him not to visit the Dolphin Hotel and stay in Room 1408, which he accepts as a challenge.
+After much pleading with the hotel’s manager (Samuel L. Jackson), he gets to stay in the room where he is warned that there have been 56 deaths and no one has survived more than an hour.

 Mike Enslin (John Cusack) survives the hour within the room, but realizes the evil force within the room will just keep repeating the hour of hauntings until he “checks out” (kills himself).
 Mike decides to send the room down with him, so he sets it ablaze and is killed in the fire.
 At Enslin’s funeral, the hotel’s manager, Gerald Olin (Samuel L. Jackson) attempts to give Enslin’s recovered items to his wife (Mary McCormack).
 He tells her what her husband did would allow the room to be reopened, which results in Olin being angrily sent away by Enslin’s publisher (Tony Shalhoub).
 Olin gets back into his car and finds Olin’s tape recorder in the box of recovered items.
 He plays the tape and hears a conversation Enslin had in the room with his dead daughter.
 Olin then looks in his rear-view mirror and is shocked an image of a badly burned Enslin.
 After looking again, Olin sees that Enslin is gone before driving away.
 The final shot is through the window of 1408, where we see the ghost of Enslin walking around.